(267) 778-9143

 News

-The best, first step in his process is having that uncomfortable conversation.
-What are your loved one’s wishes?
+The best, first step in their process is having that uncomfortable conversation.
+What are your loved one’s wishes and preferences?
 How can you give them personal control over their activities while also watching for safety issues?
 How can you keep seniors independent and safe at the same time?

 The aphorism goes, “people need people.”
 Isolation is very detrimental to a person’s mental well-being and can also impact physical deterioration.
-Keeping your elder involved in social activities improves their outlook and sense of connection.
+Keeping your elderly loved one involved in social activities improves their outlook and sense of connection.

 When your elder lives in their own home still, there are familiar activities that create comfort.
 While you might not think of folding laundry as “comforting,” anything normal to the daily routine is a good thing.
 People want to feel useful.
 Instead of thinking about limitations, start recognizing possibilities.
-If you engage Inspire Home Care’s homemaker/companion services, your aid can fill in where you cannot in terms of overseeing things.
+If you choose Inspire Home Care’s homemaker/companion services, their team can assist with overseeing tasks where you’re unable to.

 Stop thinking of “organized” physical exercise as the only option.
 Turn your mindset to movement.
 If they can plant gardens, that’s movement.
 If they can walk, that’s movement.
 Even asking a person to get you something from the other side of the house (if safe) counts.
 There are also chair exercises for people with gait and/or standing strength issues.
 Have upbeat music or a favorite TV show playing in the background.